happymoon170110-ui/Tdnhackathon/README.md

 2. Log in using the reviewer account provided above:
    * **Email:** `smartsignal@outliers.com`
    * **Password:** `smartsignal#123`
-3. Navigate directly to tab **"Hệ Thống AI"** (AI System) on the navigation bar to experience the integrated dashboard.
+3. 3.
+Make sure you reload the page or click f5 to reload.
+Then, navigate directly to tab **"Hệ Thống AI"** (AI System) on the navigation bar to experience the integrated dashboard.
 4. **Testing Tip:** You can download a sample traffic image, upload the image to the web, and click Phân tích ảnh and Tính đèn xanh.
 Now, explore it seemlessly.

 ## Project Overview and Methodology